digitalocean/production-ready-kubernetes-workshop/01-app-setup.md

 1. (Optional) Review API endpoints in the [Appendix](./06-appendix.md)

 1. (Optional) Create a Redis Cluster.
-Note: you can deploy the application without a Redis cluster, but there will be no data persistence.
+    - You can deploy the application without a Redis cluster, but there will be no data persistence.

     ```bash
     doctl databases create workshop-redis-cluster --engine redis --region sfo3
     ```